Christophe Manin

-Christophe Manin (born 12 July 1966) is a French former professional racing cyclist.
+Christophe Manin (born 12 July 1966 in Saint-Marcellin, Isère) is a French former professional racing cyclist.
 He rode in two editions of the Tour de France, one edition of the Vuelta a España and two editions of the Giro d'Italia.
 Among his most notable results were a stage win in the 1988 edition of the Critérium du Dauphiné Libéré and a fifth place overall in the 1992 Paris–Nice.
 In June 2017 Manin was announced as the national technical director for the French Cycling Federation.